The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Travel Day: Ollantaytambo to Cusco via Sacred Valley of the Incas

-On Day 5, we hired a driver/tour guide, traveled from Ollantaytambo to Cusco, and did a Cusco tour via the Sacred Valley of the Incas.
-The Sacred Valley is one of the top things to do in Cusco and was once the epicenter of the Inca Empire.
+On Day 5, we hired a driver/tour guide, traveled from Ollantaytambo to Cusco, and took a Sacred Valley of the Incas tour.
+Exploring the Sacred Valley deepened our understanding of how the Incas lived, farmed, and built in harmony with the landscape.

-This area includes the Andean mountains and the valley around the Urubamba River.
+This area encompasses the Andean mountains and the surrounding Urubamba River valley.
 We stopped by the Ollantaytambo and Pisac Ruins on our way back to Cusco.
 We purchased the 2-day tourist ticket to explore Ollantaytambo, Pisac, Chinchero, & Moray at the Ollantaytambo ruins.

 I would have loved to visit all four sites included in our ticket, but we prioritized listening to our bodies and sleeping in a little later.